Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: System Design

-The user interaction flow of "The Dragon" is more complex than the previous two games, as depicted in Figure \ref{fig:userflowdragon}.
-The host player puppeteers the dragon on their mobile screen (Device 1 in Figure \ref{fig:userflowdragon}).
-First, the host selects "The Dragon" mode and displays a QR code on their phone screen.
-Three human players (Devices 2, 3, 4 in Figure \ref{fig:userflowdragon}) scan the host's QR code with their iPhones.
-After confirming the connection, all players insert their iPhones into their HoloKit headsets.
-Two spectators (Device 5 in Figure \ref{fig:userflowdragon}) can also scan the QR code with their iPhones to join as spectators.
-Once wearing the headsets, the three players face the designated play area after confirming with the host player and tap their Apple Watches to indicate readiness.
-The host player then detects the floor plane and spawns the virtual dragon to begin the battle.
-At the audio cue "1, 2, 3, start!", the round begins.
-Players cast spells to attack the dragon while dodging its attacks.
-The host controls the dragon using the mobile screen with navigation similar to drone driving.
-They can also fire fireballs at players by locking onto them on the mobile screen.
-Players often make dramatic movements to avoid being hit.
-The goal is to defeat the dragon by reducing its HP to zero.
-Each round lasts approximately 5 minutes — if time expires, the dragon wins; if the dragon's HP reaches zero, the wizards win.
+\paragraph{Game flow of ``The Dragon''} The host player puppeteers the dragon on their mobile screen (Device 1 in Fig.~\ref{fig:userflowdragon}).
+First, the host selects ``The Dragon'' mode and displays a QR code on their phone screen.
+Three human players (Devices 2, 3, 4 in Fig.~\ref{fig:userflowdragon}) scan the host's QR code with their iPhones (see Fig.~\ref{fig:userflowdragon}a-b).
+After confirming the connection, all players insert their iPhones into their headsets (see Fig.~\ref{fig:userflowdragon}c).
+Two spectators (Device 5 and 6 in Fig.~\ref{fig:userflowdragon}) may also scan the QR code with their iPhones to join as spectators.
+Once wearing the headsets, the three players face the designated play area after confirming with the host player and tap ``Ready'' on their Apple Watches to indicate readiness (see Fig.~\ref{fig:userflowdragon}d).
+The host uses their phone to detect the floor plane, then spawns the virtual dragon to begin the battle.
+Upon the audio cue ``1, 2, 3, start!'', the round begins.
+Players cast spells to attack the dragon while dodging its counterattacks.
+The host controls the dragon via touchscreen input on their phone, using navigation similar to that of drone driving.
+They can also launch fireballs at players by locking onto them on the mobile screen.
+Similar to the gameplay of ``The Duel'', players often make dramatic movements to avoid being hit.
+The goal is to defeat the dragon by reducing its health points (HP) to zero.
+Each round lasts approximately 5 minutes---if time expires, the dragon wins; if the dragon's HP reaches zero, the wizards win.